-(1) Manufacturers shall follow the requirements in §B annually until products or equipment within each end-use listed in Table 1 of this chapter cease use of substances listed in Table 1 of this chapter.
+(1) Manufacturers shall follow the requirements in §B of this regulation annually until products or equipment within each end-use listed in Regulation .03B of this chapter cease use of substances listed in Regulation .03B of this chapter.

-(2) Manufacturers subject to this regulation shall notify the Department in writing when products or equipment within each end-use listed in Table 1 of this chapter cease use of substances listed in Table 1 of this chapter.
+(2) Manufacturers subject to this regulation shall notify the Department in writing when products or equipment within each enduse listed in Regulation .03B of this chapter cease use of substances listed in Regulation .03B of this chapter.

-.06 Recordkeeping.
+.06 Record Keeping.

-As of the effective date of this chapter, any person who manufactures any product or equipment in the end uses listed in Table 1 of this chapter, for sale or entry into commerce in the State, must maintain for five years and make available, upon request, a copy of the following records, where applicable:
+A. As of the effective date of this chapter, any person who manufactures for sale, lease, rent, install, or use products or equipment in the end uses listed in Regulation .03B of this chapter shall maintain for 3 years a copy of the following records, where applicable:

-A. Date of manufacture of the equipment or product.
+(1) The date of manufacture of the equipment or product;

-B. The refrigerant, aerosol propellant, and foam blowing agent(s) blend that the equipment or product is designed to use.
+(2) The refrigerant, aerosol propellant, and foam blowing agent(s) blend that the equipment or product is designed to use:

-C. Where applicable, the refrigerant, aerosol propellant, and foam blowing agent(s) in the equipment or product.
+(3) The refrigerant, aerosol propellant, and foam blowing agent(s) in the equipment or product; and

-D. A copy of the disclosure statement, label, or sticker issued to the buyer or recipient.
+(4) A copy of the disclosure statement, label, or sticker issued to the buyer or recipient.